Palaeoenvironments of Human Behavioural Evolution in Africa

 Project Overview

 PIONEER will overcome this impediment by developing a new analytical framework that allows testing of previously untestable hypotheses and thereby advances our understanding of human behavioural evolution.
-To achieve this, cutting-edge analytical (leaf wax isotope analyses) and computational approaches (climate- and agent-based modelling (ABM)) will be combined with African archaeology.
+To achieve this, cutting-edge analytical methods (leaf wax isotope analyses) and computational approaches (climate- and agent-based modelling (ABM)) will be combined with African archaeology.

 Methodology

 Fundamental to my approach are high-resolution climate records from within the archaeology-bearing sediments, thus directly connecting environmental and archaeological records.
+PIONEER will test behavioural-environmental hypotheses by interlinking several activities:

 1. Establish unprecedented high-resolution datasets of past vegetation and palaeohydrology changes from five key cave sites, inhabited by early Homo sapiens, located along the South African coast.